owensam/dansomconsultancy.org/README.md

 ## Goals

-Host a self-contained, declarative infrastructure, password-protected, data-driven static photo gallery to share personal pictures with friends and family, without needing to run, maintain (or pay for) servers.
+Host a self-contained, declarative infrastructure, password-protected, data-driven static photo gallery to share project pictures with clients, without needing to run, maintain (or pay for) servers.

 ## Architecture